winycg/Self-KD-Lib/README.md

 unzip to the `./data` folder

-The commands for running various methods can be found in `main.sh`
+The commands for running various methods can be found in [main_cifar.sh](https://github.com/winycg/Self-KD-Lib/blob/main/scripts/main_cifar.sh)

 <table>
 	<tr>